pedrofurtado/vagrant-ubuntu-workspace/README.md

 Vagrantfile

-> You can change the amount of RAM memory, CPUs and disk size :+1:
+> You can change later the amount of RAM memory, CPUs and disk size.

 ```ruby
 Vagrant.configure('2') do |config|